 Congratulations, you're embarking on the exciting journey of lead generation!
 If you're new to marketing or simply need a refresher, this article will guide you through the essential steps to attract, engage, and share high ROI leads your sales team will be thrilled to receive.

-There are countless tactics and strategies available to help you generate leads and expand your business.
+There are countless account-based marketing tactics and strategies available to help you generate leads and expand your business.
 But in this article, we will focus on the seven proven strategies that can help you achieve your growth goals as well as learn everything you’ve ever wanted to know about lead generation.
 Let’s dive in!

 What is a lead?